raspberrypilearning/documenting-your-code/en/step_9.md

 --- task ---

-Uncomment the code by removing the `#` characters.
+Uncomment this code by removing the `#` characters.

 ```python
 import os